foambubble/foam-template/docs/features/tags.md

 Tags can also be hierarchical, so you can have `#parent/child` such as #my-tag3/info.

+### Tag completion

+Typing the `#` character will launch VS Code's "Intellisense."
+This provider will show a list of possible tags that match the character.
+If you are editing in the frontmatter [[note-properties|note property]], you can invoke tag completion on the `tags:` line by either typing the `#` character, or using the ["trigger suggest"](https://code.visualstudio.com/docs/editor/intellisense) keybinding (usually `ctrl+space`).
+If the `#` is used in the frontmatter, it will be removed when the tag is inserted.

 ## Using *Tag Explorer*

 It's possible to navigate tags via the Tag Explorer panel.
 Expand the Tag Explorer view in the left side bar which will list all the tags found in current Foam environment.
 Then, each level of tags can be expanded until the options to search by tag and a list of all files containing a particular tag are shown.